Baotou: Early 20th century

 The Gelaohui secret society and the Hui Muslim General Ma Fuxiang came to an agreement in 1922, in which Ma Fuxiang agreed to allow the Gelaohui to extort protection money from wool merchants in Baotou.

 A railway from Beijing was constructed in 1923, and the city began spurring some industrial sites.
 A German-Chinese joint-venture in 1934 constructed the Baotou Airport and opened a weekly route connecting Baotou with Ningxia and Lanzhou.

 When young Owen Lattimore visited Baotou in 1925, it was still "a little husk of a town in a great hollow shell of mud ramparts, where two busy streets made a traders' quarter", but already an important railhead.
 Qinghai and Gansu wool and hides were brought down the Yellow River by raft and boat from Lanzhou to Baotou, and shipped from Baotou by rail to the east (in particular, to Tianjin for export).
 The river traffic was one-way only, however, as the fast current made sailing up the Yellow River impractical.
 To travel from Baotou back to Lanzhou or Yinchuan, one would use a cart and camel road.
 There were also caravan roads from Baotou to Ordos and the Alxa League.

+Mid-20th century

 Second Sino-Japanese War

 Baotou was under Japanese control from 1937 until 1945.